 All dogs bark.
 Is that true?
 Well no. Not all dogs bark, but most do.

-It’s sensitive to eye problems, hip dysplasia, and chondrodysplasia.
-To minimize the risk of your Malamute developing any hereditary health issues, you should buy an Alaskan Malamute puppy from a reputable breeder.
+To minimize the risk of your dog developing any hereditary health issues, you should buy a Shetland Sheepdog puppy from a reputable breeder.